cstahoviak/radar_rig_ws/README.md

 carl : carl adm dialout cdrom sudo dip plugdev lpadmin sambashare
 ```

-You can add your user to the dialout group wit hthe following:
+You can add your user to the dialout group with the following:

 ```
 sudo adduser <user> dialout